Migracode-Barcelona/Project-TV-Show/HOW_TO_REVIEW.md

 Use these resources to inform your code review, get unstuck, and improve your understanding.

 ## Guides

+> 📝 _This checklist is adapted for Migracode Barcelona based on a template by [CodeYourFuture](https://github.com/CodeYourFuture/Project-TV-Show)._

 Here's a detailed checklist of the sorts of things we should check code for: